-Table 2 shows an event log of cold wave-related disasters that affected the south Andean region of Perú, including Puno.
-These logs are representative of the magnitude of the cold waves in terms of minimum temperature, duration, affected people, and the year when the disaster was registered.
-This information, along with the time series of minimum temperature reported in Figure 3, provides evidence that illustrates the seasonality of the cold waves in Puno.
+The time series of minimum temperature reported in Figure 3, provides evidence that illustrates the seasonality of the cold waves in Puno.
 Every year, households located within Puno are exposed to cold waves.
 In July, August, and September, the exposure tends to be higher on average for all the meteorological stations that collect temperature data in Puno.